 If you are concerned about your own drug use or someone else’s you can contact:

-Atlas – (part of Lifeline) is a confidential service for young people 25 and under who are worried about their own or someone else’s drug or alcohol use.
+York Drug and Alcohol Service is a confidential service for young people 25 and under who are worried about their own or someone else’s drug or alcohol use.
 You can meet up with a worker to talk about what is bothering you, and to see what support they can offer.
 This might be about using safely, cutting down or stopping altogether.
-You can contact them yourself, or ask a worker at e.g. Castlegate to refer you.
+You can contact them yourself, or ask someone you are working with to refer you.

 Oaktrees York is a 12 week self help programme which includes one to one counselling, group therapy, workshops etc. It aims to empower people to take responsibility for their own recovery.
-If you are 18+ and have stopped taking drugs you can self refer, or ask your GP or a support worker to refer you.
-They also offer a pre-treatment group if you are working towards stopping.
+If you are 18+ and wanting to live an abstinent lifestyle you can self refer, or ask your GP or a support worker to refer you.
+They also offer a pre-treatment group if you are working towards stopping using drugs and alcohol, and can support you to be ready for the full treatment programme.

 Frank runs a free and confidential phone line as well as website.
 You can also email a drugs adviser in person.